LJQ0727/VirtualFileSystem/README.md

-# Assignment 4 Project Report
+# Virtual File System Implementation with CUDA

 Li Jiaqi  120090727

+The Chinese University of Hong Kong, Shenzhen

 # Overview
+This is a project for the [CSC3150: Operating Systems](http://www.cs.nthu.edu.tw/~ychung/syllabus/CSC3150-2022-Fall.htm) course taught in the Chinese University of Hong Kong, Shenzhen.

+This project is aimed to implement a mechanism of file system management via GPU's memory.

-In this assignment, I have completed both the basic single-directory File System and the bonus task of tree-structured directory File System.
+In this project, I have completed both the basic single-directory File System and the bonus task of a tree-structured directory File System.
 The following content will describe the relevant information of these two tasks I completed.

+## Background
+- File systems provide efficient and convenient access to the disk by allowing data to be stored, located, and retrieved easily.

+- A file system should create algorithms and data structures to map the logical file system on to the physical secondary-storage devices.

+- The file-organization module knows about files and their logical blocks, as well as physical blocks.
+By knowing the type of file allocation used and the location of the file, the file organization module can translate logical block address to physical block address for the basic file system to transfer.

+- Each file’s logical blocks are numbered from 0 (or 1) through N. Since the physical blocks containing the data usually do not match the logical numbers, a translation is required to locate each block.

+- The logical file system manages metadata information.

+- Metadata includes all of the file-system structure except the actual data (or contents of the files).

+- The file-organization module also includes the free-space manager, which tracks unallocated blocks and provides these blocks to the file-organization module when requested.

+- The logical file system manages the directory structure to provide the file-organization module with the information the latter needs, given a symbolic file name.
+It maintains file structure via file-control blocks.

+- A file-control block (FCB) (an inode in UNIX file systems) contains information about the file, including ownership, permissions, and location of the file contents.

+Because there is no OS in GPU to maintain the mechanism of the logical file system, we can try to implement a simple file system in CUDA GPU with single thread, and limit global memory as volume.

 # Environment